 The Midlands has been the engine room for British industry, commerce, philanthropy and social change since the middle ages.
-SSE Midlands is growing the social economy in the region.
+SSE in the Midlands is growing the social economy in the region.

-Watch: Meet some social entrepreneurs supported on SSE Midlands Lloyds Bank Social Entrepreneurs Programme.
+Watch: Meet some social entrepreneurs supported on the Lloyds Bank Social Entrepreneurs Programme in the Midlands.

-SSE Midlands is the proud recipient of Social Enterprise of the Year, 2016 from the prestigious Birmingham Awards.
+SSE in the Midlands is the proud recipient of Social Enterprise of the Year, 2016 from the prestigious Birmingham Awards.

 Lloyds Bank Social Entrepreneurs Programme